coleifer/huey/docs/troubleshooting.rst

               ...

 Tasks running out of order
-    With :py:class:`SqliteHuey` and ``strict_fifo=False`` (the default), SQLite may reuse rowids for deleted tasks, which can cause tasks to be dequeued in a different order than the order in which they were enqueued.
+    With :py:class:`SqliteHuey` or :py:class:`CySqliteHuey` and
+    ``strict_fifo=False`` (the default), SQLite may reuse rowids for deleted tasks, which can cause tasks to be dequeued in a different order than the order in which they were enqueued.

     If strict FIFO ordering is important, initialize with ``strict_fifo=True``: